nodejs/node/doc/api/cli.md

 size for V8's [scavenge](https://v8.dev/blog/orinoco-parallel-scavenger)
 garbage collector in MiB.
-Increasing the max size of a semi-space may bring throughput improvement for Node.js and the cost is more memory consumption (see [#42511](https://github.com/nodejs/node/issues/42511)).
+Increasing the max size of a semi-space may bring throughput improvement for Node.js at the cost of more memory consumption (see [#42511](https://github.com/nodejs/node/issues/42511)).

 _The default value is